hahmadfaiq21/android-projects/README.md

 NB: Height of RecyclerView have to be adjusted to devices.

-# How SQL Injection's Work to This Project
+# How SQL injection Works in This App

 First, we have to create a New Note with Add Note Button.
 ![WhatsApp Image 2023-06-25 at 11 20 25](https://github.com/hahmadfaiq21/mobile-security/assets/74751720/3842eba7-596f-4e41-811c-96b4bd4b9a8a)